 Obec gives nod for casual attire in all schools

-The Office of Basic Education Commission (Obec) has instructed all schools to not prohibit students to wear casual outfits to school on the first day of the second term.
+The Office of Basic Education Commission (Obec) has instructed all schools to not prohibit their students from wearing casual outfits to school on the first day of the second term.

-Obec secretary-general Amporn Pinasa said students should be allowed to don casual attire on Tuesday as students going to school to study is the best thing that could happen to society.
+Obec secretary-general Amporn Pinasa said students should be allowed to don casual attire today, as students going to school to study is the best thing that could happen to society.

 However, Mr Amporn said that school dress codes will still apply, and each school will be required to inform parents of their respective dress codes.